 Is there anything that parents can do to help students adapt?

 Of course, as parents, we want to help our students.
 Sometimes, our first instinct is to try to reduce the amount of ambiguity or change that our students face.
-The instinct to want to “fix” things is strong.
-However, we know that, as college parents, our role has changed and we need to allow our student to be in charge of her experiences.
+The instinct to want to ”fix” things is strong.
+However, we know that, as college parents, our role has changed and we need to allow our student to be in charge of their experiences.
 This doesn’t mean, however, that we can do nothing.
 We have that important role as coach and we can help our student recognize the importance of the qualities of adaptability and flexibility.
 We may even be able to help our student develop more of these qualities.

 Each student is different.
 Each student has differing levels of comfort with change.
 Each student will have more, or less, flexibility based on earlier experiences.
-Here are a few things that you might do to help your student begin to think about her ability to adapt.
+Here are a few things that you might do to help your student begin to think about their ability to adapt.

 Some college students seem naturally able to adjust and adapt to new situations.
 Other students have difficulty and may struggle when things don’t go as expected.
 As a college parent, you can help your student find the value and importance in the ability to adapt and adjust.
-Help her realize that adjusting a goal, or the path toward a goal, is not the same as abandoning the goal.
-This will help your student become more comfortable with her college experiences.
+Help them realize that adjusting a goal, or the path toward a goal, is not the same as abandoning the goal.
+This will help your student become more comfortable with their college experiences.

-And as an added benefit, as you help your student examine her ability to adapt, you may discover new ways that you, too, can increase your comfort with change and your own ability to adapt to new ways of being a parent.
+And as an added benefit, as you help your student examine their ability to adapt, you may discover new ways that you, too, can increase your comfort with change and your own ability to adapt to new ways of being a parent.
 You and your student may travel this journey together.

 Parents Can Help Freshmen Overcome First Semester Challenges